-Contract means the written agreement between ASES and the Contractor for the GHP or the Medicare Platino for Wraparound coverage; comprised of the Contract, any addenda, appendices, attachments, or amendments thereto.
+Contract means The written agreement between ASES and the Contractor for the GHP; comprised of the Contract, any addenda, appendices, attachments, or amendments thereto.

-Contractor means the Managed Care Organization or the Medicare Advantage Organization that is a Party of the Contract, licensed as an insurer by the Puerto Rico Commissioner of Insurance ("PRICO"), a health maintenance organization ("HMO") or prepaid health service plan ("PHSP") certified under Chapter 19 of the Insurance Code.
+Contractor means the Managed Care Organization that is a Party of this Contract, licensed as an insurer by the Puerto Rico Commissioner of Insurance ("PRICO"), which contracts hereunder with ASES under the GHP program for the provision of Covered Services and Benefits to Enrollees on the basis of PMPM Payments.